Development of Conditions of Surface Biosynthesis of Prodigiosin Pigment Serratia marcescens

 References

-Yamazaki G, Nishimura S, Ishida A, Kanagasabhapathy M, Zhou X, Nagata S, et al. Effect of salt stress on pigment production of Serratia rubidaea N-1: a potential indicator strain for screening quorum sensing inhibitors from marine microbes.
-J Gen Appl Microbiol.
-2006;52:113-7.
+Yamazaki G, Nishimura S, Ishida A, Kanagasabhapathy M, Zhou X, Nagata S, et al. Effect of salt stress on pigment production of Serratia rubidaea N-1: A potential indicator strain for screening quorum sensing inhibitors from marine microbes.
+The Journal of General and Applied Microbiology.
+2006;52(2):113-7.
 DOI: 10.2323/jgam.52.113

-Bergey DH, Holt JG.
-Bergey's Manual of Determinative Bacteriology.
+Holt JG, Krieg NR, Sneath PHA, Staley JT, Williams ST. Bergey's Manual of Determinative Bacteriology.
 9th ed.
-Baltimore: Williams & Wilkins, 1993.
+Baltimore: Williams & Wilkins; 1994, 787 p.

 Phatake YB, Dharmadhikari SM.
 Isolation and screening of prodigiosin production bacteria and characterization of produced pigment.
-Int J Sci Nature.
+International Journal of Science and Nature.
 2016;7(1):202-9.

 Vadzinsky RN.
 Statistical calculations in the Excel environment.
 User library.
-St. Petersburg: Piter Publ.; 2016.
-608 p.
+St. Petersburg: Piter; 2016, 608 p.

 Published